 The AT Lab exists to support the enhancement of student outcomes through the delivery of information, training, and support through the use of assistive technologies.
 Students with documented disabilities who are enrolled in the SSDS program are given access to the AT Lab where they are able to utilize specialized hardware, software, and other technologies that level the playing field in their endeavor to excel.

-A complete list of services and accommodations are provided through the SSDS program and within the AT Lab is available from Disability Services and the Norfolk State University Student Handbook.
+A complete list of services and accommodations are provided through the OASIS and within the AT Lab is available from Accessibility Services and the Norfolk State University Student Handbook.

 International Student Services